-L’Oreal Magic Nude Liquid Powder Foundation (about $12.95 at drugstores) is a cream-to-powder foundation formula that’s supposed to go on creamy and transform into its own finishing powder, so all you have to do is shake and apply and you’re done.
+L’Oreal Magic Nude Liquid Powder Foundation is a cream-to-powder foundation formula that’s supposed to go on creamy and transform into its own finishing powder, so all you have to do is shake and apply and you’re done.
 This has become my new go-to, especially on days when I don’t feel like going through lots of steps.

 When I get this product out on my fingertips, it feels like a thin foundation (the packaging recommends using your fingers to apply rather than a brush, sponge or anything else).
 When I first apply it, it looks like a medium coverage, buildable foundation (on good skin days, one coat is enough, on bad skin days I add a little more in the areas that need it).
 A few minutes later, it develops this light-diffusing property that makes it look like I just have great skin.
 I can wear this completely alone, using just a little extra wherever you need some concealing.
 But if you need serious coverage for scars or major discoloration, you’ll need to use it with concealer.
 You’re not going to reach full coverage with this one.

 The wear time on this one… the first time I wore it, I just used one “coat” and it faded after 3-4 hours.
 The next time, I wore two coats and it lasted all freakin’ day and then some (and yet washes off easily – gotta love that).
 If I want to be absolutely sure it’ll last 10-12 hours or more, I brush some setting powder over it.
 I’ve done this with several powders ranging from Hourglass Ambient Lighting Powders to Wet N Wild’s Reserve Your Cabana Bronzer (around $5) and they all do the trick, so it doesn’t take something pricey.